Lou Ferrigno: 1977–2008

 Ferrigno played himself during intermittent guest appearances on the CBS sitcom The King of Queens, beginning in 2000 and continuing until the program's conclusion in 2007.
 He and his wife Carla were depicted as the main characters' next-door neighbors, enduring their jokes about him being the Hulk.

 He made cameo appearances as a security guard in both the 2003 film Hulk and the 2008 film The Incredible Hulk, in which he also voiced the Hulk.
 In the latter film, Bruce Banner (Edward Norton) bribes him with a pizza to gain entry into a university building.
 He voiced the Hulk in other Marvel Cinematic Universe films, uncredited.
-He voiced the Hulk until 2015's Avengers: Age of Ultron.
+Lou Ferrigno voiced the Hulk until 2015's Avengers: Age of Ultron.
 Mark Ruffalo has voiced Hulk in subsequent films.